AriFordsham/GHCWiki/supercompilation.md

   - Extending this to specialised functions themselves.

-What next?
+What next? **Implement the new algorithm.**

+- Write drive, msg, split in the R form.
+Still with eager substitution
 - Export unfoldings for recursive functions.
 Remember to add the "loop-breaker" info to interface files (and read it back in).
-- Write drive, msg, split in the R form.
-Still with eager substitution
 - Lambda lifting
-- Using lazy substitutions
 - Refined whistle-blowing test
-- Neil's msg
+- Neil's msg idea
+- State monad and good logging info

 Later

+- Using lazy substitutions
 - Case-of-case duplication
 - Post-pass to identify deepId
 - Post-pass to undo redundant specialisation??
+- Neil does "evaluation" before specialising, to expose more values to let, and maybe make lets into linear lets.
+We don't.
+Yet.

 ## Open questions